icons8/lunacy-docs/docs/release-notes/index.md

 Now you can create shapes with perfectly smooth corners like in Apple interfaces and products.
 To switch between round (default) and smooth corners, click ![Smooth corner button](/public/smoothcornerbtn.png) next to the corner radius field in the Inspector.
-The figure below shows the difference between smooth (red) and rounded (blue) corners.
+The figure below shows the difference between smooth (red) and round (blue) corners.

 ![Smooth vs Round corners](/public/rn-smoothcorner.png)